edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 I grew up in the countryside, went to a small
 Catholic school and played a lot of video games.

-When I was a teenager I went to school in Blarney, which was about a 20 minute bus ride away.
+When I was a teenager I went to school in Blarney (yes, the one with the castle), which was about a 20 minute bus ride away.
 As I got older my friends and I would go drinking in the Blarney woods and talk about everything.